MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/DynamoDB.md

 ## **On-Demand Backup and Restore**

-- You can use IAM to restrict DynamoDB backup and restore actions for some resources.
+- You can use [[IAM]] to restrict DynamoDB backup and restore actions for some resources.
-- All backup and restore actions are captured and recorded in AWS CloudTrail.
+- All backup and restore actions are captured and recorded in AWS [[CloudTrail]].
 - Backups
     - Each time you create an on-demand backup, the entire table data is backed up.
     - All backups and restores in DynamoDB work without consuming any provisioned throughput on the table.